ChJus/SpotifyStatistics/README.md

 ❌ Colored calendar showing listening time by day

-❌ Genre and song analysis breakdown
+❌ Genre and song analysis breakdown (songs on scale for each factor, and 2-dimensional comparison with selectable factors)

 ❌ Quiz (5-second snippets and make user guess song name)